ibm-cloud-docs/cloud-object-storage/info/data-security-encryption.md

 {:screen: .screen}
 {:tip: .tip}

-# Data security and encyrption
+# Data security and encryption

 {{site.data.keyword.cos_full}} uses an innovative approach for cost-effectively storing large volumes of unstructured data while ensuring security, availability and reliability.
 This is accomplished by using Information Dispersal Algorithms (IDAs) to separate data into unrecognizable “slices” that are distributed across a network of data centers, making transmission and storage of data inherently private and secure.
 No complete copy of the data resides in any single storage node, and only a subset of nodes needs to be available in order to fully retrieve the data on the network.